user0009182/BindableUnityUI/README.md

 This is not production code, it is not even alpha, it is experimental containing known bugs, non-ideal API, lacking documentation, missing features, etc. Take it as a rough example of how binding could work if you wanted to implement such a system yourself.

+Usage:
-The implementation here is used as follows.
-You define a data object containing game settings that use ObservableProperty<T> instead of regular C# types:
+First you define a data object containing game settings that use ObservableProperty<T> instead of regular C# types:

     class GameSettings
     {